Syuejia District

 Syuejia District (學甲區 (Syuéjiǎ Cyu, Ha̍k-kah-khu)), alternatively spelled Xuejia, is a district of about 24,857 residents in Tainan City, Taiwan.

 Name

 History

+Syuejia was originally inhabited by the Siraya people.
+During Japanese rule, Syuejia was part of Tainan Prefecture.
 After the handover of Taiwan from Japan to the Republic of China in 1945, Syuejia was organized as a rural township of Tainan County.
 On 2 February 1968, Syuejia was upgraded from rural township to urban township due to its population.
-On 25 December 2010, Tainan County was merged with Tainan City and Syuejia was upgraded to a district of the city.
+On 25 December 2010, Tainan County merged with Tainan City and Syuejia was upgraded to a district of the city.

 Administrative divisions

 Xiuchang, Mingyi, Cifu, Rende, Xinda, Xinrong, Dawan, Fenghe, Zhongzhou, Guanghua, Zhaigang, Pinghe and Sanqing Village.